-Skip to 0 minutes and 27 secondsJULIA: Now let's move on to the soft launch, a total disaster.
-They should have brought us on sooner, but better late than never, right?
+Skip to 0 minutes and 26 secondsJULIA: Now let's move on to the soft launch, a total disaster.
+They should have brought us on sooner.
+But better late than never.
+Right?
 So you've all seen the report that I sent around.
 I want to get all your opinions.
-We're going to go around the table.
-One at a time as usual, and I'll start with you, Ming.
+We're going to go around the table, one at a time, as usual.
+And I'll start with you, Ming.

-Skip to 0 minutes and 49 secondsMING: OK, the report is suggesting a lot of marketing for young audience was the issue.
-But perhaps, we should investigate this further.
+Skip to 0 minutes and 49 secondsMING: OK, the report is suggesting a lack of marketing for young audience was the issue.
+But perhaps we should investigate this further.

-Skip to 1 minute and 5 secondsJULIA: Yeah, how so?
+Skip to 1 minute and 4 secondsJULIA: Yeah?
+How so?

 Skip to 1 minute and 12 secondsJULIA: A broader view.
 Can you give me an example?

-Skip to 1 minute and 23 secondsMING: Yes, yes.
-For example, maybe we can ask, what did the restaurant do to make it different from others?
+Skip to 1 minute and 24 secondsMING: Yes, yes.
+For example, maybe we can ask the restaurant, what did the restaurant do to make it different from others?
 Do you understand what I mean?

-Skip to 1 minute and 35 secondsJULIA: Yeah, Yeah.
+Skip to 1 minute and 38 secondsJULIA: Yeah, yeah.
 Thank you for that.
 That's a good question, Ming.
 And I want to come back to that.
 But for now, I want to go around the table and get everybody's first opinion.
 Puva?

-Skip to 2 minutes and 6 secondsJULIA: Clearly, we all have our own opinions, and that's good.
-We will need to sort them out before we can plan a solution, so I'd like to come back to your very good question.
+Skip to 2 minutes and 8 secondsJULIA: Clearly, we will have our own opinions, and that's good.
+We will need to sort them out before we can plan a solution.
+So I'd like to come back to your very good question.
 Ming, you think that the report is too narrow in focus.
 Is that correct?

 Once team members have prepared and decentered, the final piece in effective communication is to recenter.